-When a person is involved in serious deception, he will feel as though his mouth has suddenly become dry.
-As a result, his voice may waver or crack, and he will swallow more.
+When a person is involved in serious deception, they will feel as though their mouth has suddenly become dry.
+As a result, their voice may waver or crack, and they will swallow more.
 It is a common misconception that people who do not hold eye contact are being deceptive or those who look you in the eye are telling the truth.
 This is not the case.
 Liars, con-artists and sociopaths learn very quickly to look you in the eye while being deceptive.
 Also, people might look away for a number of other reasons, including cultural sensitivities, social inferiority and stress.
 So, it's far too simplistic to say a liar won't look you in the eye.

-"Experience teaches you that the man who looks you straight in the eye, particularly if he adds a firm handshake, is hiding something."
+"Experience teaches you that the man who looks you straight in the eye, particularly if they add a firm handshake, is hiding something."

 (American author Clifton Fadiman, 1904–1999)